RedHatInsights/insights-core/docs/ruletut_parsers.rst

 The most effective way to get started in developing a rule is identifying the problem you want to address as well as a succinct solution to that problem.

-For the purposes of this tutorial we'll identify a ficticious security problem with a commonly shared library.
+For the purposes of this tutorial we'll identify a fictitious security problem with a commonly shared library.
 Let's imagine that this is a highly publicized CVE, and, therefore, it deserves a catchy name; let's call it Heartburn.